-Arnold 5.3 includes a beta version of GPU-accelerated rendering.
+Arnold 5.3 and later includes a beta version of GPU-accelerated rendering.
 This beta feature is known as "Arnold GPU".
 Arnold GPU is part of Arnold, so you can choose to render on the CPU or GPU, without changing renderers.
 Arnold GPU is based on the NVIDIA OptiX framework and is optimized to leverage NVIDIA RTX technology.

 Recommended NVIDIA drivers: